Lumba Sumba Pass Trek

 Lumba Sumba pass trek highlights and Himalayan Sights

-Adventure Lumba Sumba pass trek is suitable for young walkers looking for something a little more challenging and energetic.
+Basically, this Lumba Sumba pass trek is a difficult adventure route that suitable for young walkers looking for something a little more challenging.
 It does not require you to be super fit or have any previous trekking experience.
-If you are healthy and can walk about 5 hours daily, you can complete it easily.
+If you are healthy and can walk about 5 hours daily, you can complete this camping outdoor.

 However, daily jogging or walking exercise is useful before you depart.
 Our program always includes rest days and builds up gradually, in order to acclimatize to the altitude.
 Along the routes, you can walk at your own pace, with plenty of stops for resting.